hashobject/perun.io/resources/guides/built-ins.md

 ### gravatar

-Especially handy if you have multiple authors on your site, `gravatar` performs an API request to `gravatar.com` and retrieves a url for the avatar associated with an email address.
+Especially handy if you have multiple authors on your site, `gravatar` performs an API request to `gravatar.com` and retrieves an url for the avatar associated with an email address.
 This url is then stored under the key of your choice in each file's metadata.
 Basic usage is `(gravatar :source-key :author-email :target-key :gravatar)`, and you can customize the task with these options: